InnerveSummerOfCode/WEBDEV2022/README.md

 Where to send solution:
 -----------------------
-Commit it on your github repository and hosting it on github.io and share us the link.
+Commit it on your github repository and host it on github.io and share us the link.
+Before commiting your solution, it is mandatory to fill this form

 For any queries contact:
 ------------------------